What is the Army's World Class Athlete Program?

 WCAP Program Director

 Willie has been involved with WCAP in some capacity since 2001.
 He oversees the program, working closely with national governing bodies and serving as the Army’s liaison to the US Olympic Committee.

 WCAP First Sergeant

-Franklin is an Army Human Resources professional and veteran of Operation Enduring Freedom in Afghanistan.
+Alexis is a Public Affairs professional and veteran of Operation Enduring Freedom in Afghanistan.
 As a Soldier-athlete, he was an All-Army boxer, then boxed for WCAP 2007-2009.
 He was brought back to coach WCAP boxers in 2013.
 Now the WCAP first sergeant, he keeps WCAP Soldier-athletes current in their Army requirements and relevant in their career fields.
 He oversees unit administration, mentors junior leaders and takes the lead on Total Soldier Enhancement Training, which allows WCAP Soldier-athletes to bring the skills they’ve learned to the rest of the Army.